 When multiple deductions should be assessed during a stunt or toss (by a single group) or during a pyramid skill, then the sum of those deductions will not be greater than 1.75.
-During pyramids where a fall continues to effect other portions of the pyramid, the deduction will not exceed 1.75.
+During pyramids where there are multiple falls or a fall continues to affect other portions of the pyramid, the deduction will not exceed 1.75.
 Two separated pyramids will result in separate deductions.
 The MAX deduction for a pyramid will not exceed 3.5.